openedx/openedx-events/docs/concepts/openedx-events.rst

 Workflow
 ~~~~~~~~

-The workflow of emitting and processing an Open edX Event with N receivers is as follows:

-The event execution process follows these steps:

 #.
 An application (caller) emits an event by calling the `send_event`_ method implemented by `OpenEdxPublicSignal`_ which the event inherits from.